 All applications for places in the normal year of entry are made on the Common Application.
 Applications must be made through your home local authority.
-For entrance to the school in September 2024 the dosing date of the coordinated admission scheme is 15th January 2024 and places are allocated on 17th April 2024.
-Outcomes are communicated to parents by the child's home local authority on National Offer Day, 17th April or the next working day where this falls at a weekend
+For entrance to the school in September 2025 the closing date of the coordinated admission scheme is 15th January 2025 and places are allocated on 16th April 2025 or the next working day where this falls on a weekend or bank holiday.
+Outcomes are communicated to parents by the child's home local authority on National Offer Day, 16th April or the next working day where this falls at a weekend, as per the School Admissions Code 2021.